8 Things You Must See in Edinburgh & the Scottish Highlands

 2. For Harry Potter Lovers, Visit These 3 Places in Edinburgh

-Naturally, the second most important history of Scotland is Harry Potter!
-A stone’s throw away from Castle Rock is The Elephant House Cafe and Victoria Street, both major attractions for Harry Potter fanatics like us.
-The Elephant House is of course where J.K.
-Rowling sat while she wrote the first books about the now famous boy wizard.
-Still operating as an unpretentious cafe for locals, walking in you are hit with a sense of quaint normalcy.
-Tables packed with older patrons and young adults working on whatever the day holds for them or just having a coffee date with friends.
+Naturally, the second most important aspect of Scottish history is Harry Potter!
+A stone’s throw away from Castle Rock is The Elephant House Cafe and Victoria Street, both major Edinburgh, Scotland, tourist attractions for Harry Potter fanatics like us.
+The Elephant House is, of course, where J.K.
+Rowling sat while she wrote the first books about the now-famous boy wizard.
+Still operating as an unpretentious cafe for locals, walking in, you are hit with a sense of quaint normalcy.
+Tables packed with older patrons and young adults working on whatever the day holds for them, or just having a coffee date with friends.
+For fans, this is one of the top must-visit places in Edinburgh.

-Just around the corner from Elephant’s Cafe is Victoria street; a narrow, curved, sloping street with colorful storefronts.
+Just around the corner from Elephant’s Cafe is Victoria Street, a narrow, curved, sloping street with colorful storefronts.
 Serving as the inspiration for what is seen in the Harry Potter series as Diagon Alley, this architectural landmark has many allures.
-Here you will find independent shops and cafes alongside the Harry Potter Museum, The Great Wizard gift shop, and the Enchanted Galaxy gift shop.
-You can bet we found some wonderful HP souvenirs to take home.
+Here you will find independent shops and cafes alongside the Harry Potter Museum, the Great Wizard gift shop, and the Enchanted Galaxy gift shop.
+Victoria Street remains one of the best things to see in Edinburgh for those seeking a magical atmosphere, as well as one of the most photographed tourist places in Edinburgh, Scotland.

 Rounding out our Harry Potter tour in Edinburgh was actually the hotel we stayed at.
 The Balmoral was not only opulent and refined, it has a dedicated apartment where J.K.
 Rowling stayed to write book 7 of the series.
 This was the cherry on top of our Harry Potter fandom tour of Edinburgh.

 The Balmoral Hotel is a luxurious 5-star property located in the heart of Edinburgh, Scotland.
 Situated on Princes Street, the hotel offers breathtaking views of the city's iconic castle and the surrounding landscape.
 The hotel's elegant rooms and suites are tastefully decorated and feature a range of modern amenities, including flat-screen TVs, minibars, and coffee makers.
-Guests can dine in style at the hotel's award-winning restaurant, Brasserie Prince which serves a range of delicious dishes prepared with locally sourced ingredients — including the below pictured Scottish lambchops and the French inspired onion soup.
+Guests can dine in style at the hotel's award-winning restaurant, Brasserie Prince, which serves a range of delicious dishes prepared with locally sourced ingredients — including the below pictured Scottish lambchops and the French-inspired onion soup.
 The hotel also boasts a spa and fitness center, where guests can relax and rejuvenate after a day of exploring the city.
 The Balmoral Hotel is within walking distance of many of Edinburgh's top attractions, including the Royal Mile and Edinburgh Castle.
 Overall, the Balmoral Hotel is the perfect choice for travelers seeking luxury and comfort in the heart of Scotland's capital city.
+Its central location makes it easy to explore many of the best things to do in Edinburgh, including walking the Royal Mile and visiting Edinburgh Castle.
+For travellers looking for must-visit places in Edinburgh, The Balmoral delivers both luxury and convenience in Scotland’s capital.

 3. Visit These Top Edinburgh Attractions